 The CPT code 92134 indicates “unilateral or bilateral,” suggesting that the physician is paid the same amount whether one or both eyes are evaluated.

-On the other side, CPT code 76512 reads B-scan ophthalmic ultrasonography, diagnostic (with or without superimposed no quantitative A-scan).
+Conversely, CPT code 76512 reads B-scan ophthalmic ultrasonography, diagnostic (with or without superimposed, no quantitative A-scan).
 Although it does not say “unilateral” or “bilateral,” this code is paid according to the MPFSDB indicator.

 Code indicates that the Medicare charge schedule permitted payment for that code will be paid to each party.